Tuesday, June 27, 2017

 • Fresh mushrooms - about 5.5 ounces.
 I cooked with oyster mushrooms, but okay to use regular button mushrooms or any favorite you find.

 • Butter - about 1 tablespoon.
 I used salted butter.
 Okay to add more or less to taste.
-For vegetarian recipe use any tasty veggie oil or vegan butter you like.
+For a vegetarian recipe use any tasty veggie oil or vegan butter you like.

 • Salt and pepper - optional.
 I did not season this recipe because of the salted butter.